elpete/quick-blog-example/STEPS.md

 Let's begin with a migration file.
 Two migrations, actually.
 That is because to represent a many-to-many relationship you need an intermediate or pivot table.
-By default, Quick uses the entity names in alphabetical order separated by an underscore.
-So for the table between our Post entity and our Tag entity, Quick will use a default of `post_tag`.
+By default, Quick uses the table names of each entity in alphabetical order separated by an underscore.
+So for the table between our Post entity and our Tag entity, Quick will use a default of `posts_tags`.
 You are, of course, free to use your own conventions.

 ```sh
 box migrate create create_tags_table